PyJaipur/100DaysOfCode/arnabsinha99/README.md

 * Applied Image processing techniques in Python as I have my IP midterm tomorrow.
 Got a familiar idea of standard filters, sharpening, smoothening etc.

+### Day 64

+* Practised a couple of questions on DP.

+* Read about pipelining in Python.